-- Topical benzydamine may be helpful for pain relief
+- Topical benzydamine, which may be helpful for pain relief.

 - This is usually a self-limiting condition (7-10 days) which can be managed symptomatically as with gingivostomatitis (above) with the same precautions needed to minimise the risk of transmission.

-- Refer pregnant women (particularly towards the end of the pregnancy) and immunocompromised patients, for specialist advice on management.
+- Refer pregnant women (particularly towards the end of the pregnancy) and immunocompromised patients, for specialised advice on management.

 This is a fungal infection of the oral mucosa, usually caused by Candida albicans, or sometimes by other Candida spp.
 Factors predisposing to oral candidiasis: